Search by Provider Name

 HOMELESS PREVENTION PROGRAM

-May be able to assist with 72-hour notices or security deposits.
+May be able to assist with 10-Day notices or security deposits.
 This program is designed to help individuals and families who are either currently homeless or facing immediate eviction.
 Funds may be used to pay a security deposit fee for a homeless person moving into permanent rental housing or used to prevent eviction.

 2316 South 6th Street